J-sephB-lt-n/auto-database-structure-discovery/README.md

 This repo contains the code which I wrote to perform automated structure discovery within the database.
 Specifically, the code aims to discover the specific ID columns which can be used join tables to one another.

-Here is a visualisation of the tables connections which were discovered:
+Here is a visualisation of the table connections which were discovered:

 ![The discovered table connections visualised in dbvisualizer](./join_keys_visualised.png)